seltzer1717/just-maven-clojurescript-archetype/README.md

 - No plugins.
   - Plugins are sometimes not maintained or they don't do exacly what you want.
 - Avoid custom or proprietary command line tools.
-  - The Cognitect `clj` command line tool gits the Windows version lower priority.
+  - The Cognitect `clj` command line for Windows has a lower priority.q
 - Avoid 'magic' jars, e.g. jars that are built and shared for download outside a standard maven build process.
   - FYI - God bless all open source contributors and projects.
 I will NEVER criticize or complain about any open-source project...ever.
 It's free...duh.
 Do you have any idea how expensive it is to create software?
 - But this project uses XML :(